 Ius Sanguinis, instead of Ius Solis, is nowadays a spread legislative framework in European Union, even if sometimes in hybrid forms.
 The problem of the social cohesion of territory, unmasked in the previous chapter as double faced due to the "territorial cohesion" issue of the European process of opening the internal borders, seems now to be leading to another level: the need of maintaining not only the European white identity but also of keeping certain national borders within the same territory.
 Again, fertility and citizenship seem to be regulated within a modern Foucauldian framework of racism and bordering but, as we tried to demonstrate along this thesis, the economical assessment of western Europe, as developed in the neoliberal postfordist direction, is pushing fertility to the role of regulation of gender, race and class.

 In which sense we can talk about race in the context of precarization of labour?
-"Immigration' has become par excellance the name of race, (...) functionally equivalent to the old appellation, cause it serves the classification in racist typologies, just as the term 'immigrant' is the chief characteristic which enables individuals to be classified in a racist typology", 160 states Balibar in Race, Nation, Class: Ambiguous Identities.
-Wallerstein adds his idea of racism as a system of ethnicization of the labour force, for it controls the number of the lower classes, creates and socializes communitites of workers who recognize themselves around ethnic identities, and provides a non-meritocratic basis to justify inequalities.
-161 A part from the discussion about meritocracy, which is now misleading for our research, what Wallerstein describes as the system of ethnicization is also intrinsically linked to sexism, because of immigrati.html: "Le più recenti statistiche collocano il nostro Paese agli ultimi posti per tasso di fertilità, con un valore per il 2007 pari a 1,29 figli per donna.
-Un fenomeno comune a quasi tutti i paesi industrializzati, ma nessuno ha avuto un'evoluzione così marcata come in Italia.
-Il tasso di fertilità nei 15 paesi dell'Unione Europea fra il 1960 e il 2007 è sceso da 2,59 a 1,50 figli per donna, mentre in Italia si è quasi dimezzato (dal 2,41 all'1,29).
+"Immigration' has become par excellance the name of race, (...) functionally equivalent to the old appellation, cause it serves the classification in racist typologies, just as the term 'immigrant' is the chief characteristic which enables individuals to be classified in a racist typology", 164 states Balibar in Race, Nation, Class: Ambiguous Identities.
+Wallerstein adds his idea of racism as a system of ethnicization of the labour force, for it controls the number of the lower classes, creates and socializes communities of workers who recognize themselves around ethnic identities, and provides a non-meritocratic basis to justify inequalities.
+165 A part from the discussion about meritocracy, which is now misleading for our research, what Wallerstein describes as the system of ethnicization is also intrinsically linked to sexism, because of the role of women, young people and the elderlies being the creation of plus-

-[&]quot;Il calo delle nascite in Italia è un dato evidente - spiega Alessandro Di Gregorio, Direttore del Centro Artes di Torino - Complice anche un'evoluzione della società che ha spostato in avanti, circa 35 anni, l'età media delle donne che scelgono di diventare madri.
+Torino - Complice anche un'evoluzione della società che ha spostato in avanti, circa 35 anni, l'età media delle donne che scelgono di diventare madri.
 Le difficoltà a rimanere incinta, quindi, aumentano e l'introduzione della Legge 40 (sulla procreazione assistita ndr), non ha migliorato la situazione.
 In soli 4 anni, dall'entrata in vigore, le nascite sono diminuite del 2,78%.
 Per non parlare delle altre gravi conseguenze: è quadruplicato il numero delle coppie che, con la speranza di concepire un figlio, si sono recate all'estero (+200) e le gravidanze multiple sono passate da un 16% ad un 23%, con conseguenti rischi per la salute dei feti, che possono portare alla morte neonatale per prematurità".
 Cala, quindi, il numero di nascite in Italia (519.731 nel 2004 e 505.202 nel 2007, ben 14.528 nati in meno) mentre quello dei nati stranieri registra un fortissimo incremento (da 48.925 nel 2004 a 57.925 nel 2007 con un saldo di +8.840 nati).
 Inoltre, il ritmo di crescita medio annuale degli stranieri, secondo le stime Caritas-Migrantes, è pari a circa 325 mila, il che porta ad ipotizzare più che un raddoppio della popolazione immigrata da qui a 10 anni: tenuto conto che la velocità di crescita della popolazione straniera non sembra tendere a diminuire nel 2050 gli extracomunitari rappresenteranno dal 17 al 20% della popolazione residente.

-160 Balibar, Wallerstein 1991, p.
+164 Balibar, Wallerstein 1991, p.
 222.